2025-26 Application Process

 Background

-We invest in and amplify systems change initiatives working to dismantle oppressive systems and create a liberatory Los Angeles.
+We invest in and amplify systems change initiatives and leaders working to dismantle oppressive systems and create a liberatory Los Angeles.
 Systems change work addresses the root causes of pressing social problems, creating change in underlying inequitable structures by shifting policies, processes, resources, and power structures.

 We recognize that social justice work is interdependent and interconnected; too often, the work is siloed.
 The Systems Change Fellowship aims to foster connections between initiatives dismantling and rebuilding structures that serve all Angelenos.